-There is a range of topics in which Alexander is interested in, among them: polynomial verification of large program classes; emptiness of language intersection (complexity and algorithms); thread simulations, liveness, procedure abstractions under concurrency; a working verifier for multithreaded C; verifying multithreaded programs with rich structure and semantics, e.g. with heap. probabilism, recursion, for multicore systems; modeling biological and social systems; and synthesis of multithreaded embedded software.
-Currently, Alexander is pushing the bounds of automatic verifiability of treebased synchronization protocols that resist sequential verification attacks.
+There is a range of topics in which Alexander is interested in, among them: polynomial verification of large program classes; emptiness of language intersection (complexity and algorithms); thread simulations, liveness, procedure abstractions under concurrency; a working verifier for multithreaded C; verifying multithreaded programs with rich structure and semantics, e.g. with heap, probabilism, recursion, for multicore systems; modeling biological and social systems; and synthesis of multithreaded embedded software.